Ryan Jeffers Player Props: Twins vs. Orioles

-Ryan Jeffers -- batting .321 in his past 10 games -- will be in action for the Minnesota Twins versus the Baltimore Orioles, with Dean Kremer on the mound, on June 30 at 7:05 PM ET.
+The Minnesota Twins, including Ryan Jeffers (.310 batting average in his past 10 games), take on starting pitcher Cole Irvin and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 12:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Braves.
+In his last game he had a hitless performance (0-for-5) against the Orioles.

 Ryan Jeffers Game Info & Props vs. the Orioles